← Back to blog

 BioRender Pricing: What You'll Actually Pay

 Is BioRender Free?
-The Honest Answer

 Technically yes—but practically no. The free plan won't let you publish your figures in journals, use them in grant submissions, or include them in any commercial materials.
 Given that publication is the primary output of most scientific work, the free plan is more of a trial than a functional tool.
 You'll need a paid subscription the moment you want to use a figure for anything that matters professionally.